Pressure And Performance - Goram & Vincent | Shopify Experts and Klaviyo Silver Partner

 • Demands (Workload, work culture)

-• Culture (How a company as a whole supports and treats its employees)
+Culture (how company as a whole supports and treats its employees)

-We talk about how all these components make us feel small, stressed and the detrimental effect it has on your self-esteem and work function.
-We all agree how adding in these pressures creates poor results and poor performance.
+We talk about how all these components make us feel small, stressed and the detrimental effect it has on your self esteem and work function.
+We all agree how adding in these pressures creates poor results, poor performance.

 My next group exercise is to ask the same question, only this time I ask what makes for a high performance.
 Oddly some of those same examples above pop up here too: